 In 1986, when we started the Barefoot Cellars brand, we were faced with the same problem that vexes most consumer product companies: How to get the word out with limited funds.
 A commercial advertising campaign was simply out of the question.

-As a new company, we did not yet have national, or even statewide distribution, but we had to be a success where we were for sale if we wanted to expand.
+As a new company, we did not yet have national, or even statewide distribution.
+But we had to be a success where we were for sale if we wanted to expand.
 A “best seller” reputation would overcome most objections by the gatekeepers.

-People talk about different aspects of customer service, but we have found that the ultimate form of customer service to your retailer is to actually send customers into his store to buy your product.
+People talk about different aspects of customer service.
+However, we have found that the ultimate form of customer service to your retailer is to actually send customers into his store to buy your product.
 So we looked for an affordable way to target consumers in each neighborhood surrounding every store that did have our product.
 We discovered something that was even more important than our product, and we discovered it quite by accident.

 In our private lives, we have always been nature lovers, embraced cultural diversity, supported the arts, strived for good health, and been concerned for the education and welfare of the next generation.
 So when we were asked to donate our product to non-profits that represented these worthy causes, at first we did it just because their cause resonated with us personally.
 But then an interesting thing began to happen.
 Slowly but surely, in the neighborhoods of those non-profit organizations, our product started to sell.